flintlib/arb/doc/source/acb_mat.rst

     return value indicates that the QR iteration converged numerically, but this is only a heuristic termination test and does not imply any statement whatsoever about error bounds.

+.. function:: void acb_mat_eig_global_enclosure(mag_t eps, const acb_mat_t A, acb_srcptr E, const acb_mat_t R, slong prec)

+    Given an *n* by *n* matrix *A*, a length-*n* vector *E* containing approximations of the eigenvalues of *A*, and an *n* by *n* matrix *R* containing approximations of the corresponding eigenvectors, computes a rigorous bound `\varepsilon` such that every eigenvalue `\lambda` of *A* satisfies `|\lambda - \hat \lambda_k| \le \varepsilon`
+    for some `\hat \lambda_k` in *E*.

+    In other words, the union of the balls
+    `B_k = \{z : |z - \hat \lambda_k| \le \varepsilon\}` is guaranteed to
+    be an enclosure of all eigenvalues of *A*.

+    Note that there is no guarantee that each ball `B_k` can be identified with a single eigenvalue: it is possible that some balls contain several eigenvalues while other balls contain no eigenvalues.
+In other words, this method is not powerful enough to compute isolating balls for the individual eigenvalues (or even for clusters of eigenvalues other than the whole spectrum).
+    Nevertheless, in practice the balls `B_k` will represent eigenvalues one-to-one with high probability if the given approximations are good.

+    The output can be used to certify that all eigenvalues of *A* lie in some region of the complex plane (such as a specific half-plane, strip, disk, or annulus) without the need to certify the individual eigenvalues.
+    The output is easily converted into lower or upper bounds for the absolute values or real or complex parts of the spectrum, and with high probability these bounds will be tight.
+    Using :func:`acb_add_error_mag` and :func:`acb_union`, the output
+    can also be converted to a single :type:`acb_t` enclosing the whole spectrum of *A* in a rectangle, but note that to test whether a condition holds for all eigenvalues of *A*, it is typically better to iterate over the individual balls `B_k`.

+    This function implements the fast algorithm in Theorem 1 in [Miy2010]_ which extends the Bauer-Fike theorem.
+Approximations can, for instance, be computed using :func:`acb_mat_approx_eig_qr`.
+    No assumptions are made about the structure of *A* or the quality of the given approximations.